superseriousbusiness/gotosocial/CONTRIBUTING.md

 #### SQLite

-If you want to run tests as quickly as possible, using an SQLite in-memory database, use:
+If you would like to run tests as quickly as possible, using an SQLite in-memory database, use:

 ```bash
 GTS_DB_TYPE="sqlite" GTS_DB_ADDRESS=":memory:" go test ./...